jalikoa/jalikoa/README.md

 **Jalsoft AI**

-Developed a cutting-edge AI solution (**[Link to your Jalsoft AI Repo]** - `t313machus/jalsoft-ai`) powered by machine learning (mention specific libraries/frameworks used).
+Developed a cutting-edge AI solution (**[https://github.com/jalikoa/jalsoft-ai]** - `jalikoa/jalsoft-ai`) powered by machine learning (mention specific libraries/frameworks used).
 This project showcases my ability to leverage advanced technologies to create intelligent and innovative applications.

-**[Describe the functionalities and impact of Jalsoft AI in detail]**

-**Chat Web App** (Optional: If you have a chat web app project, add it here with details and link)
+**Chat Web App** I made a chat web app that allows people to connect in real time and interact as well as change ideas thus making chatting an interactive feature

 ## Open Source Contributions:

-* (List any open-source projects you've contributed to)
+* I have worked in many open source contributions including web apps with ajax features for making learning feasable

 ## Learning & Growth: